srph/angularjs-structure-styleguide/README.md

 This style guide has been largely influenced by [John Papa](https://github.com/johnpapa/)'s [AngularJS Style Guide](https://github.com/johnpapa/angularjs-styleguide#application-structure-lift-principle) (which also includes a lecture with regards to an AngularJS app structure).

-Overall, excluding other files, this is how we should be structuring our application.
 I will be breaking this to simple bits with extra explanation on "why".

-Although, before that, I'd like to specify my reason upon this creation:First things first, with an "infrastructure" style guide, you are trying to solve a developer problem.
+Although, before that, I'd like to specify my reason upon this creation: With an "infrastructure" style guide, you should solve a scalability and maintainability problem.

 Like said:

 > Cardinally and fundamentally, reading code is harder than writing code.

 Upon solving this problem, you are giving yourself these favors:

-1. **Developing becomes more fun**.
+[1] **Developing the app, ulteriorly, becomes more fun**.

 No matter how "good" an app and code is documented, it has to be instinctively readable and exciting.
 Your structure should immediately reflect the purpose of the app and how the gears turn.

-2. **Adding features become awesome tasks**.
+[2] **Adding features become awesome tasks**.

 Normally, as you progress through basic and essential features, regardless of its scale, it becomes bothering and annoying.
 Your app makes its developers feel that it is bloated and heavy; you get confused every now and then.
 This becomes a very big problem, especially when you are working with a team, no matter what the size. **Fundamentally**, even if you are a *full-stack developer*, your code should be *workable*.

 ## 2. App Overview